Programming-Notes-all-languages/C-Notes/Functions/Readme.md

     <a>After the return type and name of the function comes the function's parameters.
 Each parameter needs a data type and a name.
 If there is more than one parameter, each parameter is separated by a comma</a>
   </li>
   <li>
-    <a>If a function has not parameters, then the word void should appear where the parameters of a function would normally appear</a>
+    <a>If a function has no parameters, then the word void should appear where the parameters of a function would normally appear</a>
   </li>
   <li>
     <a>A function can have variable declarations like within the main function.
 However, the variables declared within the function belong exclusively to that function and not other functions</a>